suhrabjan/BulkImageResizer/README.md

 No prerequisites.
 BulkImageResizer is compatible with both Python2 and Python3.

 ### Installation
-* Basic installation on your default Python version would be:
+* Basic installation on your default Python version.
+Type in following code on your terminal:
 ```
 $ pip install BulkImageResizer
 ```